TheRealRedRiver559/Asyncio-IRC/README.md

 - `test`:Displays a test message as a proof of concept command.
 # Recent Updates
 - None
-### Next big update!:
-- Adding lots of new commands with complex-like features.
-(Clear, custom-input, and more)
-- Adding private messaging (finally) and the addition of private channels that can be password protected.
-- Implementing SQL Light for a much better, and faster data design structure.
-This will allow the user permissions and channels to be used to their full extent in the coming updates.
-- SSL or some other private security (server-side only at the moment).
-- Adding message rate limiting and an optional built-in moderator system.

 ## Known Issues
 While efforts have been made to ensure stability, some issues have been identified and are being addressed: